I receive an untrusted certificate warnings for every page and I am unable to browse the internet.

 The application may use certificate pinning.
 This is a process used by applications to verify that the TLS certificate presented from the origin server matches a known, specified list of certificates hardcoded in the application.
 This is a countermeasure to man-in-the-middle attacks where an attacker presents a trusted, but false, certificate on behalf of the origin in oder to decrypt the traffic.
 Unfortunately, this is exactly what TLS interception in a Secure Web Gateway does although for the purposes of securing a user's web traffic.

-In order to accomodate applications that take advantage of certificate pinning, a bypass for the hostnames associated with the application must be configured in the Gateway L7 firewall.
+In order to accommodate applications that take advantage of certificate pinning, a bypass for the hostnames associated with the application must be configured in the Gateway L7 firewall.
 In the future, Gateway will provide the ability for organizations to simply select the name or type of application in order to configure rules.